jasp-stats/jasp-desktop/Docs/development/git-guide.md

 Subsequently on all platforms you can rebase your repo with the following commands:

     git stash

+note the output from this command; does it say "No local changes to save" (or something like it)?

     git fetch upstream
     git rebase upstream/development
     git push

+if the `git stash` above output "No local changes to save" then **do not** do this last command:

     git stash pop

 ### What this does: